 • A letter of intent that demonstrates the applicant’s writing skills, in addition to clarifying the applicant's professional career goals and reasons for selecting the FAMU degree program.

 • Three letters of reference that highlight the applicant's academic foundation or recent professional work.
-For your convenience, the School of Architecture provides a Recommendation Form that may be used.
+For your convenience, the Division of Architecture provides a Recommendation Form that may be used.

 • For foreign students, a TOEFL score of 550 or better, prior to admittance to the university.

 School of Architecture and Engineering Technology